OUGC-Network/ougc-Display-Name/README.md

    from the [repository releases](https://github.com/OUGC-Network/ougc-Display-Name/releases/latest).
 2. Upload the contents of the _Upload_ folder to your MyBB root directory.
 3. Browse to _Configuration » Plugins_ and install this plugin by clicking _Install & Activate_.
-4. Browse to _NewPoints_ to manage NewPoints modules.
+4. Browse to _Settings_ to manage the plugin settings.

 ### Updating <a name = "update"></a>